MaazMS/python/APSheduler/DOC/concept_APScheduler.md

 #### Triggers
 1 .
 Triggers contain the scheduling logic.
 2. Each job has its own trigger which determines when the job should be run next.
 3 .Beyond their initial configuration, triggers are completely stateless.
+4. A trigger instructs the scheduler when is the next time a job should run.

+for example
+`def tick(parameter): print(parameter)`

+`scheduler.add_job(`
+ `   function,`
+    `args=(1, ),`
+  `  trigger='interval',`
+    `seconds=3 `
+`)`

+In the above example interval is the trigger.
+if the job fires at "2000-01-01T00:00:00Z", then the trigger with 3 seconds as interval should report that the next time is "2000-01-01T00:00:03Z"

 #### Job stores
 1. Job stores don’t keep the job data in memory, but act as middlemen for saving, loading, updating and searching jobs
 in the backend.
 2. A job’s data is serialized when it is saved to a persistent job store, and deserialized when it’s loaded back from it.
 3. Job stores must never be shared between schedulers
+4. If job is not stores in the database job states will be lost when the process restarts.
+In below example, APScheduler adds a JobStore named sqlalchemy.
+The job added later chooses sqlalchemy as its JobStore.
+The JobStore persists the job into an SQLite database.
+`scheduler.add_jobstore('sqlalchemy', url='sqlite:////sched.db')`
+`scheduler.add_job(function, args=(1, ), trigger='interval', seconds=3, jobstore='sqlalchemy')`

 #### Executors
 1. Executors are what handle the running of the jobs.
 2. They do this typically by submitting the job to a thread or process pool.